Natural Breast Augmentation: Procedure, Benefits, Risks, And More

 • Your breasts have lost their firmness after pregnancy

-In your one-hour consultation, Dr. Marshall will explain the pros and cons of the surgery, different types and shapes of implants.
-There are pluses and minuses to each, and he will take to the time to go over each required detail.
+In your one-hour consultation, Dr. Marshall will explain the pros and cons of the surgery and the different types and shapes of implants.
+Moreover, you will also learn about the breast augmentation cost.
+There are pluses and minuses to each, and he will take the time to go over each required detail.

 Usually performed with conscious sedation or general anesthesia, the following types of incisions can be employed in low-key areas of the breast to minimize visible scarring: